AlexWorland/WordleAssist/README.md

 # Wordle Assistant

-This python script suggests words for the internet game Wordle `https://www.powerlanguage.co.uk/wordle/`
+This python script that suggests words for the internet game Wordle `https://www.powerlanguage.co.uk/wordle/`

 ## Instructions